 Temporary Disability Insurance

 Temporary disability insurance (TDI) allows women who are disabled by pregnancy or childbirth to get some wage replacement since they can’t work.
-Only five lucky states have this program — read on to find out which ones they are.
+Only five lucky states have this program.

 Paid Family Leave

 Paid family leave (also known as family leave insurance) laws allow workers to use the state’s temporary disability insurance fund to receive wage replacement while caring for certain family members, such as a newborn child or ill spouse.
-Only three states have this.
+Eight states and D.C. guarantee paid family leave.

 Unpaid Family Leave